Living Together Movement

-Living Together Movement to Bridge Societal Divides
+Living Together Movement was created to bridge societal divides.

 Through Living Together Movement, our goal is to repair our society’s divides, one conversation at a time.
 By offering a space and opportunity to have meaningful, honest, and safe discussions that bridge gaps of race, gender, ethnicity, or religion, the project allows for a moment of transformation in a world of binary thinking and hateful rhetoric.
 Taken on a large scale, the possibilities for repairing our society’s ills in this way are immense.

-In order to make this happen, we have launched a web and mobile-friendly application that allows interested members to create Living Together Movement groups online, invite people from their communities or college campuses to join, organize, plan, and host in-person chapter meetings in their communities, cities, or college campuses.
+In order to make this happen, we have launched a web and mobile application that allows interested members to create Living Together Movement groups online, invite people from their communities or college campuses to join, organize, plan, and host in-person chapter meetings in their communities, cities, or college campuses.

-Why We Need Living Together Movement
+Why Do We Need Living Together Movement?

 Our society is growing increasingly divided.
 With greater proportions of our day-to-day lives spent online, the misinformation that finds its way through echo chambers on social media has the power to shape our worldview.
 Trends of hatred, fear, and tension have come to define our era, as we watch a divided world split even further apart on the news, on our devices, and in the social media content that we consume.
 Set against the backdrop of the COVID-19 pandemic where individuals have been locked indoors and isolated from those beyond the borders of their immediate community, it often feels like as a society, we have forgotten how to treat each other as fellow humans and have lost the compassionate and empathetic spirit that unites us as a global community.

-- Educating ourselves about our differences
+- Educate ourselves about our differences

-- Cultivating mutual understanding and empathy
+- Cultivate mutual understanding and empathy

 By providing a space for raw and honest conversations, compassion, and empathy, the project will celebrate diversity while achieving a goal of building bridges across individual and group differences in our society.
 Participants will listen to the stories of fellow citizens and residents, learn about other points of view and life experiences, and get the chance to speak about their own ideas.